 Sales Organization.
-We principally sell our solutions through our direct salesforce and have invested meaningfully in creating a scaled and focused team to capture the new customer growth opportunities.
+We principally sell our solutions through our direct salesforce and distribution agreements with healthcare industry third parties, such as large and regional health plans and governmental entities.
+We have invested meaningfully in creating a scaled and focused team to capture new customer growth opportunities across different customer sizes, verticals, and geographies.
 Our field sales professionals are organized by account size, region, and existing versus prospective customers.
 This organizational structure enables us to deliver context-specific, tailored messaging that resonates with each customer segment.
 Our sales team possesses deep domain expertise in health benefits management and boasts long-term relationships with key decision makers within our prospective customer organizations.
-We believe the effectiveness of our sales organization is evidenced by growing adoption of our platform by large strategic customers, as well as strong recent traction with enterprise and mid-market customers where we see meaningful additional revenue opportunity.
+We also have a sales team solely focused on our health plan distribution relationships.
+We believe the effectiveness of our sales organization is evidenced by growing adoption of our platform by large strategic customers, as well as more recent traction with enterprise and mid-market customers where we see meaningful additional revenue opportunity.

 Customer Success Organization.
-Our customer success team (formerly known as customer partnerships) provides strategic insights, point solutions recommendations, and day-to-day account support to our customers.
+Our customer success team provides strategic insights, point solutions recommendations, and day-to-day account support to our customers.
 The team is focused on deepening existing customer relationships and cross-selling new offerings where appropriate.
 This organization is comprised of dedicated customer support teams to serve each customer's specific needs and also focuses on deepening existing customer relationships through sales of our new offerings.